psaisan/psaisan.github.io/README.md

-MIT License Addendum:
+# Dedication

-(c) To all the cancer patients, their courage and love that fuel this work and countless others fighting to defeat cancer.
+To all the cancer patients, their courage and love that fuel this work and countless others fighting to defeat cancer.

+> This page and the work behind it have one purpose: to help save lives.

 ![Banner](https://raw.githubusercontent.com/psaisan/MCAT/main/Images/ovarian.png)

 ## About Me:

 My formal background is in <a href="https://www.genealogy.math.ndsu.nodak.edu/id.php?id=162425"> Dynamical Systems, Control and Statistical Learning</a>, but my current focus is cancer and neurodegeneration research.
-I now work at the intersection of computational biology, machine learning, and control theory toward cures.
+I work at the intersection of computational biology, machine learning, and control theory toward cures.

-I seek problems at translational inflection points, the intersection of scientific discovery and actionable intervention for patients, where fundamental biological insights and data can be analytically harnessed to engineer therapeutic solutions.
+I hunt for a rare class of problems at the intersection of scientific discovery and actionable intervention for patients — translational inflection points where fundamental biological insight and data can be analytically harnessed to engineer therapeutic solutions.

 ## Mathematical Immunology; Bridging AI, Control Theory, & Biology: